bogatinovskijasmin/bogatinovskijasmin/_posts/2021-03-14-Clustering.md

 1.  **K means/k medians**; is a goto method for clustering;

-2.  **Hierarchical clustering** (**Agglomerative clustering** with different linkages (distances between set of points) ward, single, complete etc. or **Divisive clustering** e.g tree-like methods such as Predictive Clustering Trees);
+2.  **Hierarchical clustering** (**Agglomerative clustering** with different linkages (distances between a set of samples) ward, single, complete etc. or **Divisive clustering** e.g tree-like methods such as Predictive Clustering Trees);

 3.  **Spectral clustering**; Based on graph theory.

 4.  **Gaussian Mixture models** (and other Bayesian techniques); This method allows for the term **soft clustering** assigning a point to multiple clusters with a specific confidence.
-Having this uncertainty can be very neat in some cases.
+Having aforementioned uncertainty can be very neat in some cases.

 Additionally in this post, we are going to introduce: